etufe/phoenix_generator/README.md

 get help and options: `mix help phoenix.gen.some_generator`

- - **jumpstart** requires ecto: Sets up a repo and database config
+ - **jumpstart** requires ecto: Sets up a repo and database config.
- - **scaffold** requires ecto: Generates a Controller/Model/View/Template scaffold
+ - **scaffold** requires ecto: Generates a Controller/Model/View/Template scaffold.
- - **controller** : Generates a controller and optionally sets up a view, actions and templates
+ - **controller** : Generates a controller and optionally sets up a view, actions and templates.
  - **view**: generates a view class
- - **ectomodel** requires ecto: Generates a model optionally with fields and a migration
+ - **ectomodel** requires ecto: Generates a model optionally with fields and a migration.
- - **template**: Generates an empty template for the given action
+ - **template**: Generates an empty template for the given action.
+ - **channel**: Generates an empty Channel and optionally the route.
+ - **instachat**: Generates a chatroom as a channel demo.

 ## Putting it all together
 Let's use the generators to create a simple notes app.